Messenger bags… handmade

-Ahhh, personalized messenger bags for the children.
+Ahhh, personalized messenger bags handmade- for the kids.
 Just below ‘Nintendo DS’ on the Christmas wish lists were messenger bags- not from the store, but made by me.
 Kids- requesting handmade gifts, from me? aww shucks.

 I’ve been playing with the Amy Butler High Street Messenger Bag pattern.
 For these bags I added extra width, a couple of inches across the bottom to accommodate books and lunch boxes.